 Yoga is when all of the activities of the mind are focused in one intended direction.
 Through her practice, Chelsea has found yoga off of the mat as well in her art-making, singing, running, and many other daily activities.
 She hopes to help others find that joy in their practice as well.
 Having completed her 200 hour teacher training at ONE Yoga, she is honored to teach, and to continue learning, alongside her teachers in the wonderful ONE community.

-GentleNew to Colorado by way of Alabama, Laurie came to yoga after years of being competitively athletic.
+Here in Colorado by way of Alabama, Laurie came to yoga after years of being competitively athletic.
 She needed a place to nurture her body after having been so hard on it.
 Only after loss and the experience of grief did she find the therapeutic benefits of yoga.
 Her training through Integrative Yoga Therapy has been a way of combining her knowledge of the anatomy and physiology of yoga postures with her experience and wisdom of pranayama, meditation, mudras, and the body’s natural flow of energy.
-She holds a 200-hour RYT, and has partially progressed through the 500-hour training (expected to be complete in 2015).
+She holds a 500-hour RYT.
 Laurie also recently became certified in Trauma Informed Yoga Therapy.

 Laurie’s background includes work in behavioral health, chaplaincy, and a continued part-time work in education, with a B.A. in psychology and a Master’s in education.
 Her first book Journal to the Center of the Soul was published in 2009.
 She has written and published smaller pieces through various mediums.
 Laurie lives in Castle Rock.